Sunrise and Sunset

 Daily Blessings

-Posted in God, Nature, Possessions, Weather with tags Christianity, Nature on June 12, 2009 by Juli Jarvis30
+Posted in God, Nature, Possessions, Weather with tags , on June 12, 2009 by Juli Jarvis

 Sunset